fhyre/midnight-brilliance/README.md

 ## Time Spent

-About 6 hours, had tinker a lot with styling and finding correct assets.
+About 6 hours, had to tinker a lot with styling and finding the correct assets.